-1. With a knife chop cabbage into size you prefer but do not grate, use as much celery as you like whatever size you like.
+- With a knife chop cabbage into the size you prefer but do not grate.
+Use as much celery as you like in whatever size you like.

 - Add apple cider vinegar, about half a cup and sprinkle extra-virgin olive oil over top to coat veggies, about 1/4 cup at most.
 Extra-virgin olive oil is a little fattening, but the benefits override that fat, with Italians having low heart attack rate attributed to this.

-3. Add what herbs you like.
-Any other veggies you fancy but unless a very solid one it should be tossed in just before eating.
+- Add what herbs you like and any other veggies you fancy, but unless it a very solid one, it should be tossed in just before eating.

 - I usually go with Italian dressing since it has many herbs in it.
 (Garlic is great for you but is better tossed in just before eating.)

-This was the recipe I was given and I think they added green pepper and salt and pepper is optional but I avoid salt, I also found the green pepper did not stay as fresh as the cabbage and celery and I could not take the vinegar alone taste with oil so I added sugar, then replaced it with Splenda, and now it is either orange marmalade or honey and I prefer the orange marmalade; so fit to your own taste.
+I think the recipe also recommends adding green pepper.
+Salt and pepper are optional, and I avoid salt, I also found the green pepper did not stay as fresh as the cabbage and celery, and I could not take the vinegar taste alone with oil, so I added sugar, then replaced it with Splenda, and now I use either orange marmalade or honey, but I prefer the orange marmalade.
+Suit to your own taste.
 (I use Stevia now instead of Splenda.)

 The rule to a good salad like this is to let the cabbage pickle slightly, but any of the other veggies can wait until just before eating.
 All other veggies you can judge by how quickly they wilt.